royto/kalliope_neuron_movie_db/README.md

 ## Specification

-The Movie Db Neuron has multiple available actions : MOVIE, PEOPLE, POPULAR, TOP_RATED, UPCOMING and PLAYING NOW.
+The Movie Db Neuron has multiple available actions : MOVIE, PEOPLE, POPULAR, TOP_RATED, UPCOMING and PLAYING NOW, TV.

 Each of them requires specific options, return values and synapses